netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-setting-up-the-organization.md

 [![Setting Up The Organization](../../images/2-organization.png)](https://youtu.be/Qv1xkyS81v4)

 In this module you learned how to set up your organization's data in NetBox using the Web Interface.
-In [Module 3: Adding the Kit](../3-adding-the-kit/3-adding-the-kit.md),  Eric will add the devices that are going to be installed at the planned new Brisbane branch office, making use of a Postman collection of REST API calls to NetBox.
+In [Module 3: Adding the Kit](../3-adding-the-kit/3-adding-the-kit.md),  Eric will add the devices that are going to be installed at the planned new Brisbane branch office, making use of a Postman collection to make REST API calls to NetBox.

 ## Useful Links
 - [Official NetBox Documentation](https://docs.netbox.dev/en/stable/)